-The Museum of Homelessness (MoH) and Queerseum are delighted to announce a joint creative residency which will begin in September at the Outside Project‘s new community centre in Clerkenwell Fire Station.
+The Museum of Homelessness (MoH) and Queerseum are delighted to announce a joint creative residency which will begin in the autumn at the Outside Project‘s new community centre in Clerkenwell Fire Station.
 Stay tuned for more announcements soon.

 The two museums are teaming up to undertake a joint one year creative residency at the UK’s oldest fire station, which is the location for the Outside Project’s new shelter and community centre for LGBTIQ+ people affected by homelessness.

 The other organisations resident at the Outside Project’s Fire Station Community Centre are Streets Kitchen, African Rainbow Family, and Lesbians and Gays Support the Migrants, Save the Joiners Arms Campaign and Save the Black Cap.

 Together we will create a new kind of temporary museum space – one that offers practical support alongside creative activity and campaigns for change.
 Because people who are affected by homelessness and inequality are at the heart of what we will create together, our space is a solution to today’s crisis and our creative programme will offer lessons for wider society.

 Jess Turtle, co-founder “The LGBTIQ+ community is disproportionately affected by the deepening homelessness crisis, with one in four homeless young people identifying as LGBTIQ+.
 The UK is starkly divided right now and we need spaces that bring people together which are led by people whose voices aren’t normally heard.
 We are living through a time of steep inequality and battling a significant crisis.
 Our response is to team up with some of the most significant activists of a generation to help create a space where people can find strength, sanctuary and can educate others.
 We are delighted to be working with our friends to make history in Clerkenwell Fire Station”